In tennis there is no mistaking speed and quickness in an opponent. It becomes obvious when you see a player that just blows by a defender.

 What I didn’t realise until recently is that what we focus on may be on the wrong end of speed!

 Don't get me wrong.
-Step speed and acceleration are hugely important when it comes to tennis.
+Step, speed and acceleration are hugely important when it comes to tennis.
 But tennis isn't a linear sport!
 There are stops and starts, lateral and angular cuts and deceleration.
+Tennis requires players to have great multi-directional speed.

 Because of this, some of the fastest players are not the quickest.
-There are some players that can accelerate to near top end speeds in only half the court’s distance, yet when they need to change direction they are slow.
+There are some players that can accelerate to near top end speeds in only half the court’s distance, yet when they need to change direction they are slow.You see, they can't control all that momentum they built up going in one direction and stop it, and re-direct it into a new direction.
+To be truly quick, we all need to know all about deceleration!
+To be fast, you need to slow down!

 This is just one of the

-great things.....Little did Sir Isaac Newton know he would affect sports the
+great things.....Little did Sir Isaac Newton know he would affect

-play a huge role in understanding tennis fundamentals as well as everything
+quite simple, play a huge role in understanding

-that happens in the modern game we are studying today.
+we are studying today.

-of the racquet face difficult.
+make control of the racquet face difficult.

 Newton’s second law of motion, or the law of acceleration, states that